What are St Luke’s Reflective Practice Groups?

 As a new incumbent, having help to think about boundaries and my own wellbeing, as well as tackling my job efficiently and effectively, was brilliant.Group member

-- The groups consist of 5-7 clergy, drawn where possible from different deaneries.
+- The groups consist of 5-7 clergy, drawn where possible from different deaneries who work together for two years.

 I’m feeling valued by the diocese for allowing this time and facility.Group member